Portadown F.C.: Championship spell 2017–20

-What followed was a run of fixtures that was of huge importance which started with a 2–1 win over Loughgall with many thinking that the team had hit form at just the right time, and provided consistent results in the "next nine cup finals" a play off position would almost certainly materialise.
-The positivity was quickly eroded however following a 1–0 defeat away to Ballyclare Comrades in the first of nine crucial fixtures and what was the 4th defeat that season to Ballyclare.
-The following fixture saw a 0–0 draw with the Welders in a game where the Ports, with so much riding on every game created virtually nothing worth noting the whole day.
-The game saw the end of Niall Curries tenure as Portadown manager who was relieved of his duties following the result.
+What followed was a run of fixtures that was of huge importance which started with a 2–1 win over Loughgall with many thinking that the team had hit form at just the right time.
+The positivity quickly disappeared however following a 1–0 defeat away to Ballyclare Comrades in the first of nine crucial fixtures and what was the 4th defeat that season to Ballyclare.
+The following fixture saw a 0–0 draw with the Welders, the game saw the end of Niall Curries tenure as Portadown manager who was relieved of his duties following the result.
 In February 2018 it was confirmed that Portadown had made an approach and had been successful in appointing ex striker and Warrenpoint Town boss Matthew Tipton with David Miskelly joining as his assistant.

 In Tiptons first game in charge the Ports secured a 1–1 draw with league leaders Institute and 4 consecutive wins followed against Loughgall, Newry City and Harland and Wolff Welders with anticipation building that a play off spot would have been very much possible.
 The team were positioned in 4th place needing 3rd to secure a play off place.
 A huge game away to Newry City followed with three points for the men in red securing a pre play off spot against Newry.
 The game ultimately ended 0–0 with a red card for Jamie Douglas and the visitors ultimately coming up short.

-The following season, Tipton would seek to shape the Portadown squad to his liking, making a total of 16 signings notably Kevin Braniff and Johnny Flynn on free transfers from Ballymena United, former players Darren Murray and Sean Mackle returned to the club from Crusaders and Warrenpoint Town respectively. hat particular season the Ports were challenged in a big way by Larne F.C., who were now subject to significant investment and were favourites to win the NIFL Championship in 2019.
-The first ten games of the season would see the Ports notch up 5 wins, 4 draws and 1 defeat in what was a fairly respectable return from the opening part of the season that saw them score 19 points out of a possible 30.
+The following season, Tipton would seek to shape the Portadown squad to his liking, making a total of 16 signings notably Kevin Braniff and Johnny Flynn on free transfers from Ballymena United, former players Darren Murray and Sean Mackle returned to the club from Crusaders and Warrenpoint Town respectively.
+That particular season the Ports were challenged in a big way by Larne F.C., who were now subject to significant investment and were favourites to win the NIFL Championship in 2019.
+The first ten games of the season would see the Ports pick up 5 wins, 4 draws and 1 defeat in what was a fairly respectable return from the opening part of the season that saw them score 19 points out of a possible 30.
 As the season progressed, they often failed to pick up points away from home that saw them ultimately finish in third place behind Larne and Carrick Rangers with the latter overcoming the men in red in a promotion playoff which the Gers won 2–0.